 Under California law, a spouse can seek reimbursement in divorce for one or both of the following:

 - If separate property added to the shared marital property.

 - If community property contributed to the separate property of one spouse.

 Courts use Moore Marsden to calculate how much of a stake one spouse has in the property in question.
 Much like child support, it follows a rigid formula.
 You fill in the variables and a number comes out.
 Not a lot of wiggle room.

 Take a look at the worksheet below to see what goes into the process.
 You can also go here to find a Moore Marsden calculator.
 The number you come up with is not a set-in-stone, legally binding figure.
 It may, however, give you an idea of what to expect if you find yourself in this situation.

 This is a complicated formula that plays out something like homework.
-You have to account for the purchase price, down payment, increases in value, what was paid before marriage, what was paid after, and more.
+You have to account for the purchase price, down payment, increases in value, what was paid before marriage, what was paid after, and more factors.
 The process becomes even messier if you refinanced the mortgage or made significant improvements to the home.